aegeanthompson/lessons/README.md

 CSS Grid Layout is a two-dimensional layout system (which means it includes both columns and rows).
 So far we've been using Flexbox which is very useful, but is only a one-dimensional system (it controls either columns OR rows).
 You can actually use Flexbox and Grid together.

-Grid is a very useful when you need to custom your layout beyond the capabilities of floats or Flexbox.
+Grid is a very useful when you need to custom your layout beyond the capabilities of floats, positioning and inline-block, or Flexbox.
+It is the most roboust layout system in CSS.
+You utilize Grid by applying CSS rules to both the parent (Grid Container) and the children (Grid Items).

 ### Can I use Grid?